Dr Yi Samuel Chen

 Samuel’s research so far has dealt with the origins and evolution of early Middle Eastern/West Asian traditions about the rise, collapse, and restoration of early urban civilisations and the construction of time and history in early urban societies.
 His publications include The Primeval Flood Catastrophe: Origins and Early Development in Mesopotamian Traditions (Oxford, 2013) and Historical Consciousness and the Use of the Past in the Ancient World, co-edited with John Baines, Henriette van der Blom, and Tim Rood (Equinox, 2019).

 His involvement in modern urban research, development and education projects during recent years has led to a more interdisciplinary and cross-disciplinary approach to historical and comparative urbanism.
-He attempts to investigate a variety of pertinent data (e.g., archaeological, geographical, pictographic, and textual) and interact with relevant methodologies, theories, and insights from diverse fields.
+He seeks to investigate a variety of pertinent data (e.g., archaeological, geographical, pictographic, and textual) and interact with relevant methodologies, theories, and insights from diverse fields.

 While interested in the cultural, (geo-)political, socio-economic, technical, and spatial factors, dynamics, and processes involved in the emergence, growth, decline, transformation, and sustainability of historical urban forms and establishments in general, he is particularly drawn to the following areas of research: